BaseMax/SSHFinderC/README.md

 The SSH System Finder was inspired by the need to identify SSH-enabled systems within a network range efficiently.

+Authors:

+- Maximilian Edison
+- Max Base

-Copyright 2023, Max Base, MaximilianEdison
+Copyright 2023, Max Base